matthiasgeihs/fhe_string/README.md

 ### Potential optimizations

-Currently, all encrypted strings are padded using encryptions of 0 to hide their length.
+Currently, 0-padding of encrypted strings is mandatory.
-In the following, we outline how a number of string functions could be optimized if we decide to add support for unpadded encrypted strings in the future.
+In the following, we outline a number of potential optimizations that could be applied if support for unpadded encrypted strings is added in the future.

 - `ends_with`: currently need to go through whole string because we don't know length. then only need to compare the respective ends of the two encrypted